simonf26/iFollowRecruitement/README.md

 ###	To Navigate the map you can use: $ roslaunch turtlebot3_navigation turtlebot3_navigation.launch map_file:=/map_path/map.yaml

-###	The map use for this test is available in Setting folder
+###	The map use for this test is available in the "Setting" folder

+#	2. Multiplexer (45-60 minutes)
+Here I started looking into the code of teleop and turlebot_drive and then while looking for a solution online I found that there was a tool already implemented in topic_tools.
+But it never is a waste of time looking through code to understand how things work!

+To create a multiplexer:
+rosrun topic_tools mux cmd_vel /cmd_local /cmd_web mux:=mux_cmdvel

+To switch source to web:
+rosrun topic_tools mux_select  cmd_select /cmd_web
+or to select local source:
+rosrun topic_tools mux_select  cmd_select /cmd_local

+#	3.